CunjunWang/stayln-service/README.md

 git switch dev (remove it in production) cd stayln
 ```
-Please create a database called staylndb and modify the stayln/settings.py to change this part according to your postgreSQL settings
+Please create a postgreSQL database called staylndb and modify the stayln/settings.py to change the following part according to your postgreSQL settings
 ```
 DATABASES = {
     'default': {